edtz/sigma/README.md

 Worth noting that before the project, both developers didn't have any experience with Django.
 If I were to rewrite this project from scratch now, I would've used class-based views, created fewer apps, utilized django's forms capabilities and messaging system.
 Since this project was developed in accordance with UPEDU process (which is a simplified version of Rational Unified Process), it is extensively documented.
 Documentation can be found in /docs directory.
 This project was EOL'd in November '15.

-### Warning
-This project wasn't finished.
-It *will* run, but some features weren't implemented.

 ### Prerequisites
 - Python 3.x